PhysioKnow/dentistsmile/_posts/2017-06-21-International-yoga-day.md

 I pray for all of you to have healthy and peaceful routine which is also full of knowledge towards healthy life.

-**I end today with below Quote: **
+**I end today with below Quote:**

-*"Simple smile every morning after you wake up and before you sleep, already gained you one extra healthy day for life " *
+*"Simple smile every morning after you wake up and before you sleep, already gained you one extra healthy day for life"*

 **Be healthy, Be happy !! and keep adding knowledge in your life**